Kamran Abbasi: Other roles

-He has been appointed visiting professor at the Department of Primary Care and Public Health, Imperial College, London, member of the General Advisory Council of the King's Fund, a Fellow of the Royal College of Physicians of Edinburgh and the Royal College of Physicians of London, and patron of the South Asian Health Foundation.
+Abbasi has been appointed visiting professor at the Department of Primary Care and Public Health, Imperial College, London, member of the General Advisory Council of the King's Fund, a Fellow of the Royal College of Physicians of Edinburgh and the Royal College of Physicians of London, and patron of the South Asian Health Foundation.
 He is a Fellow of the Royal College of Physicians of Edinburgh and the Royal College of Physicians of London.

-He has been a consultant editor for PLOS Medicine and has created three e-learning resources for professional development of doctors, including BMJ Learning and the Royal Society of Medicine's video lecture service.
+Abbasi has been a consultant editor for PLOS Medicine and has created three e-learning resources for professional development of doctors, including BMJ Learning and the Royal Society of Medicine's video lecture service.
 He has consulted for a number of organisations including Harvard University, the NHS, the World Health Organization and McKinsey & Co.
 He has also made contributions on radio and television, particularly with Mark Porter.
 In this role, Abbasi has acted as a sceptic to BBC Radio 4's weekly medical programme, Inside Health.
 He also writes for Dawn, a Pakistani English-language newspaper.
 He has in several years been listed as one of "the 50 most influential BAME people in health", by the Health Service Journal.